Hear Dutch Here

 2

-Check your Dutch pronunciation and build vocabulary by studying my collection of 'recognizable' words, words identical of similar to English: 'Easy Dutch.'
-Next to these Desktop pages you could also use the Smartphone pages about the subject, like when you're away from your desk Then further familiarize yourself with - the spelling rules - (old version.)
-This is not as hard as it may look, for Dutch spelling is much more straightforward than English - but still, Dutch has exceptions and irregularities - (old version) too - though you might want to save this for later.
+Then further familiarize yourself with the spelling rules.
+This is not as hard as it may look, for Dutch spelling is much more straightforward than English - but still, Dutch spelling and pronunciation rules have exceptions and irregularities - page 2 - page 3 - old version 1 - (old version 2) too - though you might want to save this for later.

 Work on Pronunciation Exercises: